Primary Navigation Mobile

 You’ve invested time and money into your car, so naturally, you want to try and get as much value out of the vehicle as possible.
 Believe it or not there are some simple tips and tricks you can do to bump the selling price.

 Factors such as the age, make, and model will inevitably affect the way the car is valued, but where motorists can make a difference is how well they maintain their vehicle.
+In short, think like a buyer.
+Look at your car as if you were going to buy it.

 Condition

 For instance, with cheaper used cars, the cost of repairs might not outweigh the value lost in sale.
-That’s not to say the same will be said for a newer vehicle worth a few thousand, it’s likely you could make back the money lost in repairs with an increased sale price.
+That’s not to say the same will be said for a newer vehicle worth a few thousand, you could likely make back the money lost in repairs with an increased sale price.

 Service history